nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 | ![thunder1_4](thunder1_4.png)    | ![rome1_4](rome1_4.png)        |

 Looking at the OpenMP documentation, by default, when OpenMP, executing with T threads, encounters a parallel loop of N iterations, it assigns the first ceiling(N/T) iterations to thread 0, the second chunk of N/T iterations to thread 1 and so on.
-In our case, 15 threads (the master of each team) encounter this parallel region, so chunks are of size ceiling(datasetSize / 15).
+In our case, 15 threads ( i.e the master thread of each of the 32 teams) encounters this parallel region, so chunks are of size std::ceil(datasetSize / 15).
 At most **one chunk** is assigned to each team.
 Moreover, the `omp distribute parallel for` directive executes the loop using multiple teams where the loop iterations are distributed across the teams in chunks in round robin fashion.
 Each chunk forms a parallel loop, and the parallel loop is distributed across the threads that participate in the team region according to the clauses that apply to the omp parallel for directive, which, again, is static when no scheduler is specified.
 However, unlike the first variant, for this 5th case the chunk sizes are rather big, and considering that each team is integrated by a relatively small number of threads (32), we reduce the overhead of calling the threads several times one after  another albeit at the cost of not exploiting the memory layout.

-For Thunder, the
+**With 15 teams and 32 threads per team, for Thunder, the best results are given by (static, 256) and for rome the best results are on (static, 16)** as seen in the graphs above.
+These results show that for the same number for teams and threads.
+The optimal chunk sizes varies greatly between the systems.
+This could be due to how powerful each of the individual gpu cores is and how fast they are able to go through each chunk with such a small number of assigned teams and threads.
+Given the numbers from the graph, GPUs on Rome seem much more powerful than Thunder's GPUs because they have higher performance.
+Rome uses small chunk sizes as the optimum here, which could mean that the memory for each gpu processing unit is small, thus each thread needs to have chunks close to each other, otherwise with larger chunks it would probably need to retrieve the data from a memory strucuture that is further away that causes increased memory retrieval time.
+Thunder on the other hand probably has higher cache type memory per GPU node, thus it can handle larger chunks although the performance of each compute node is lower.

 **5)**